sheridanJames/ProjectX/README.md

 # ProjectX
-This is an empty repository.
+This is an empty repository.<br>
-This may not be used for a project and simply be shown as an example.
+This will not be used for a project but simply as an example.